spilman6/courses/pages/computer-programming-cpp/assignments/pay-report.md

 # Submission

 Create a new repository on GitHub and push your code to it.
-Then submit the link to your repository on Blackboard.
+Then submit the link to your repository to Blackboard.